-GitHub Flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
+GitHub can improve flow once it’s a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 This guide explains how and why GitHub Flow works.
 5 minute read.

-Simply by being a member, you can brush elbows with the likes of Google, Facebook and Calendar.
+Simply by being a member, you can brush elbows with Google, Facebook, and Calendar.
 Before GitHub existed, major companies created their knowledge mainly in private.
 But when you access their GitHub accounts, you’re free to download, study, and build upon anything they add to the network.
 So what are you waiting for?

 Using GitHub To Improve Workflow